Martin Luther King Jr.: Atlanta sit-ins, prison sentence, and the 1960 elections

 The arrest and harsh sentence drew nationwide attention.
-Many feared for King's safety, as he started a prison sentence with people convicted of violent crimes, many of them White and hostile to his activism.
-Both Presidential candidates were asked to weigh in, at a time when both parties were courting the support of Southern Whites and their political leadership including Governor Vandiver.
-Nixon, with whom King had a closer relationship before, declined to make a statement despite a personal visit from Jackie Robinson requesting his intervention.
-Nixon's opponent John F. Kennedy called the governor (a Democrat) directly, enlisted his brother Robert to exert more pressure on state authorities, and also, at the personal request of Sargent Shriver, made a phone call to King's wife to express his sympathy and offer his help.
+Many feared for King's safety, as he started a sentence with people convicted of violent crimes, many white and hostile to his activism.
+Presidential candidates were asked to weigh in, at a time when parties were courting the support of Southern Whites and their political leadership including Governor Vandiver.
+Nixon, with whom King had a closer relationship before, declined to make a statement despite a visit from Jackie Robinson requesting his intervention.
+Nixon's opponent John F. Kennedy called the governor, enlisted his brother Robert to exert more pressure on state authorities, and, at the request of Sargent Shriver, called King's wife to offer his help.
 The pressure from Kennedy and others proved effective, and King was released two days later.
 King's father decided to openly endorse Kennedy's candidacy for the November 8 election which he narrowly won.

 After the October 19 sit-ins and following unrest, a 30-day truce was declared in Atlanta for desegregation negotiations.
-However, the negotiations failed and sit-ins and boycotts resumed in full swing for several months.
+However, negotiations failed and sit-ins and boycotts resumed for several months.
 On March 7, 1961, a group of Black elders including King notified student leaders that a deal had been reached: the city's lunch counters would desegregate in fall 1961, in conjunction with the court-mandated desegregation of schools.
 Many students were disappointed at the compromise.
-In a large meeting on March 10 at Warren Memorial Methodist Church, the audience was hostile and frustrated towards the elders and the compromise.
-King then gave an impassioned speech calling participants to resist the "cancerous disease of disunity", and helping to calm tensions.
+In a meeting on March 10 at Warren Memorial Methodist Church, the audience was hostile and frustrated.
+King gave an impassioned speech calling participants to resist the "cancerous disease of disunity", helping to calm tensions.

 Albany Movement, 1961

 The Albany Movement was a desegregation coalition formed in Albany, Georgia, in November 1961.
 In December, King and the SCLC became involved.
-The movement mobilized thousands of citizens for a broad-front nonviolent attack on every aspect of segregation within the city and attracted nationwide attention.
+The movement mobilized thousands of citizens for a nonviolent attack on segregation in the city and attracted nationwide attention.
 When King first visited on December 15, 1961, he "had planned to stay a day or so and return home after giving counsel."
 The following day he was swept up in a mass arrest of peaceful demonstrators, and he declined bail until the city made concessions.
-According to King, "that agreement was dishonored and violated by the city" after he left town.
+According to King, "that agreement was dishonored and violated by the city" after he left.